ArctosDB/documentation-wiki/_documentation/geology.markdown

 # Geology

 Geology in Arctos is used to record stratigraphic information through the addition of stratigraphic terms to a [Locality](http://handbook.arctosdb.org/documentation/locality.html) using [Geology Attributes](#geology-attributes).
 These terms are controlled by the vocabulary contained in the [CTGEOLOGY_ATTRIBUTE code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTGEOLOGY_ATTRIBUTE).
-For a summary of geologic stratigraphy, see <a href="https://www.idigbio.org/wiki/images/7/7f/255-271_Murphy_.pdf">International Stratigraphic Guide —An abridged version</a>
+For a summary of geologic stratigraphy, see the <a href="https://www.idigbio.org/wiki/images/7/7f/255-271_Murphy_.pdf">International Stratigraphic Guide —An abridged version</a>

 ## Categories of Stratigraphic Classification